TZstatsADS/spring-2022-prj1-svlachou/doc/report.md

 Before analyzing the data and trying to answer the questions mentioned in the beginning of this blog, it is important to perform data cleaning and make the content suitable for our analysis.

-For the purposes of this project, it was decided that the following cleaning should be performed:
+For the purposes of this project, it was decided that the following cleaning should be performed - using `nltk`:
 - all punctuation marks should be removed
 - all english stopwords as well as some words (e.g., list, say, one, therefore) that are used many times in the texts but do not add value to the analysis from a philosophical point of view should be removed
 - the sentences should be tokenized and lemmatized.
 Since our analysis is heavily based on the most used words in each text/school, we need to use lemmatization to do morphological analysis and group together the different forms of a word so that they can be analyzed as a single item.
 Although the creator of the dataset has tokenized and lemmatized the sentences, we decided to redo that processing for data integrity.